end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2021-03-14-how-to-setup-macos-catalina-10-15-in-virtualbox-for-c-development-on-github.md

 1. Open a *Terminal* app.
 2. Enter the command
     `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`.
-3. You’ll see messages in the *Terminal* explaining what you need to do to complete the installation process.
+3. You'll see messages in the *Terminal* explaining what you need to do to complete the installation process.

 Source: [Installing Homebrew on a Mac](https://treehouse.github.io/installation-guides/mac/homebrew).